 Moving Village Music

-For decades, John Genyo Sprague has worked as an improvisational musician, specializing in music for creative dance, contemplative listening, ceremony, and community building.
+For 40 years, John Genyo Sprague has been offering improvisational music for creative dance, contemplative listening, ceremony, and community building.
 John’s music inspires movement both inwardly and outwardly, as well as communally — a soundtrack for a “Moving Village”.
 He is available to create music for your event: including community dance jams, yoga classes, workshops, ceremonies, private parties, house concerts, and more.

 John has released five albums of original music.
 Links to his albums are below.